-Demographics are the features of your audience, which typically include location, earning, relationship status, and age.
+Demographics are the features of your audience, which typically include location, earnings, relationship status, and age.
 Targeting the wrong audience may take your ad budget down the drain.
 That is why Google Ads and Bing Ads enable you to target a specific type of audience that best fits your advantage.
-Google and Bing users slight differ in demographics.
+Google and Bing users slightly differ in demographics.
 However, this may have a great influence on your business.

 In most cases, Bing users are between 35-54 years old (40%), are Married (43%), and generally earn a higher income, above $100,000 (33%).